top of page

 Untitled.png

-In essence, how might we help a Community Manager like Maureen feel confident understanding the value of Shaker’s offerings and have her sign up?
+How might we help a Community Manager like Maureen feel confident understanding the value of Shaker’s offerings and have her sign up?

-Once onboarded, how might we help Maureen intuitively master its management functions,
+Once onboarded, how might we help Maureen intuitively master its management functions, and foster engagement with her members?

 Maureen M.